 👀 Never forget what you’re supposed to be focused on

-The new Healthy Work Timer keeps you focused by remind you what you're focused on presently.
+The new Healthy Work Timer keeps you focused by reminding you what you're focused on presently.
 The interface takes the color you chose for this activity, as well as other indicators that keep you focused.
-The timer is always there, ticking down to the goal.
+The time tracking is always there, ticking down to the goal.
 "Just 7 more minutes" you'll tell yourself, thus forcing yourself to stay focused just a little longer.
-Repeat this over time, and you'll see how much more productive you can be when truly focused on one thing.
+Repeat this over time, and you'll see how much more productive your working hours become.

 ✅ The power of short focus sprints

-The Healthy Work Timer embraces a philosophy made popular by the pomodoro technique.
-For each 25 minutes of genuine focus, you get a short break as a reward.
-Turns out you get more done with short focus sprints than with an open-ended "focus" period.
-These small leaps of attention allows your hyperactive brain to set aside competing thoughts and ideas in favor of the present task.
+The Healthy Work Timer embraces a philosophy made popular by the Pomodoro technique.
+For every 25 minutes of genuine focus, you get a short break as a reward.
+Turns out you get more done with short-focus sprints than with open-ended working hours.
+These small leaps of attention allow your hyperactive brain to set aside competing thoughts and ideas in favor of the present task.
 You know you'll get a chance to divert once the 25 minutes are up.

-We hope this new feature helps you become more productive, for longer.
+We hope this new feature means more time spent on productive sessions.
 Out now as an update as part of your subscription.

 Please let us know what you think.